schollz/gojot/INFO.md

 Optionally, all information saved in the `git` repo can be encrypted using a symmetric cipher with a user-provided passphrase.
 The passphrase is not stored anywhere on the machine or repo.
 When enabled, each entry in the `git` repo is encrypted.
 When editing an encrypted document, a decrypted temp file is stored and then shredded (random bytes written and then deleted) after use.

+# Limitations

+`sdees` is not meant as an encrypted file system, as it has limits to the number of entries that can be stored.

+Currently there are only 47,300,000 alliterations available for random branch names.
+Thus, a collision probability of 50% will occur after ~7,000 entries.
+Collisions are not detrimental, but it will only allow one document to be loaded with the same entry name.
+The reason is because

 # How to setup `git` server